How to buy Occidental Petroleum (OXY) shares in Australia

 Occidental Petroleum Corporation is an oil & gas e&p business with stocks listed in the US.
 Occidental Petroleum shares (OXY) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$58.9 – an increase of 1.78% over the previous week.
+Its last market close was US$59.15 – a decrease of 1.68% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Occidental Petroleum

 - Search for Occidental Petroleum.
 Find the share by name or ticker symbol: OXY.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Occidental Petroleum.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?